Only available for pick up from September 1st- October 1st, 2023

 Placing your Order.
 To order, simply place your order below to let us know how many buckets you’d like and on which date and time you’d like to pick up your flowers.
-Please let us know if you’d prefer ‘Brights’ or ‘Pastels’.
-If you need more than 4 buckets, please contact us to ensure availability.
+If you need more than 2 buckets, please contact us to ensure availability.
 Payment is required in full at the time of booking.
-We do often sell out during peak wedding season, so please order as early as possible to reserve your flowers.
+We do often sell out during peak season, so please order as early as possible to reserve your flowers.
 (Recommended at least 1 month before your event but minimum of 1 week prior)

 Can I buy DIY Buckets for the Centerpieces and then have you create the bridal bouquets (and other pieces)?
 Yes.
 Lots of brides are really excited about DIY flowers but are understandably nervous about making their own bouquet.
 Bridal bouquets generally range in price from $200– $350.
 We can also make other specialty pieces for you such as boutonnieres and corsages.
 For a full proposal please complete this FORM.

 When should I Pick Up my Flowers?
-A day or two before your wedding, depending on your schedule and how much time you’d like to arrange them.
+A day or two before your wedding or event, depending on your schedule and how much time you’d like to arrange them.

 How should I transport the Flowers from the Farm?
 This will depend on what vehicles you have available and how many buckets you’ve ordered.
 Flowers can never, never go in a trunk or in the open bed of a pick-up truck.
 Any vehicle that you put them in should be air-conditioned.
 You can usually fit 3 – 5 buckets in the back seat of a sedan, and many more in a SUV.
 Don’t forget to bring a tarp if you’re worried about splashing water!

 How and where should I store the Flowers?
-Any cool, shaded place will be fine.
+Any cool (ideally air conditioned), shaded place will be fine.
 A cool garage would be ideal.
-Refrigeration is unnecessary, and the flowers will be super fresh and in water, so will easily last 4 – 5 days without any special care.
+Refrigeration is unnecessary, and the flowers will be super fresh and in water, so will easily last 3-4 days without any special care.
 Remember that heat and direct light cause flowers to open quickly and wilt sooner.